 Medicaid planning involves planning for long term Medicaid eligibility.
-The extremely high cost of long term medical care actually impacts many more estates than the estate tax issue because of the increases in the federal estate tax exemption, which is $5,430,000 for singles and just a tad over $10,800,000 for married couples.
+The extremely high cost of long term medical care actually impacts many more estates than the estate tax issue because of the increases in the federal estate tax exemption, which by I.R.S. guidelines in 2019 is $11,400,000 for singles and $22,800,000 for married couples.
 Planning to preserve as much of the estate while accommodating the cost of long term medical care is the focus of this article.

 5 Reasons to Reduce Your Estate for Medicaid Planning

-2. With average monthly costs of skilled nursing care ranging betwee $5,000 and $10,000 per month, an estate can be depleted quickly and this can be avoided with proposal spousal planning and gifting strategies.
+2. With average monthly costs of skilled nursing care ranging between $5,000 and $10,000 per month, an estate can be depleted quickly and this can be avoided with spousal planning and gifting strategies.

 Without a plan, an aging couple will be required to “spend down” an estate in order to qualify an ill spouse for Medicaid assistance.
 However, many people do not know that there are laws for spousal Medicaid planning in Florida to protect the estate for the benefit of the well spouse while allowing an ill spouse to get qualified.
 Currently, there is no penalty if one spouse “transfers” assets to another spouse for Medicaid purposes.
 However, for an ill spouse to qualify for Medicaid, Medicaid only allows the “Community Spouse” to keep an “exempt” assets as well as approximately $116,000 (currently) in other assets.
 So, a common approach is to allocate the spending of any additional funds toward improving any exempt assets such as the marital homestead.
 Additionally, assets such as IRAs might not be considered a countable asset, and there are other strategies such as Personal Service Contracts, Promissory Notes and special annuities that may be considered to preserve as much of the estate as possible.